 The files in the client cache.
 If the client requires these files to install software, the client downloads them again from the destination hierarchy.

 Information from the source hierarchy about any advertisements or deployments that have not yet run.
 If you want the client to run the advertisements or deployments after it migrates, you must redeploy them to the client in the destination hierarchy.

 Information about inventory.
 The client resends this information to its assigned site in the destination hierarchy after the client migrates and the new client data has been generated.

 Compliance data.
 The client resends this information to its assigned site in the destination hierarchy after the client migrates and the new client data has been generated.

 When a client migrates, information that is stored in the Configuration Manager client registry and file path is not retained.
 After migration, reapply these settings.
 Typical settings include the following:

 Additionally, you might have to reinstall some applications.

 Plan for inventory and compliance data during migration

 Client inventory and compliance data is not saved when you migrate a client to the destination hierarchy.
 Instead, this information is recreated in the destination hierarchy when a client first sends its information to its assigned site.
 To help reduce the resulting network bandwidth requirements and server processing, consider migrating a small number of clients in phases rather than migrating a large number of clients at a single time.

 Additionally, you cannot migrate customizations for hardware inventory from a source hierarchy.
 You must introduce these to the destination hierarchy independently from migration.
-For information about how to extend hardware inventory, see How to configure hardware inventory in System Center Configuration Manager.
+For information about how to extend hardware inventory, see How to configure hardware inventory.